 - v.
 Blow-Down Solenoid Valve: Provide a solenoid valve appropriately sized for the system blow-down and installed separately of the chemical feed system piping.
 120 volt coil assembly shall be wired from solenoid to coil.
-Asco Red Hat Valve (Grainger Part # 3UK51 or approved equal) shall be a 1⁄2-inch.
+The solenoid Valve shall be appropriately sized by the Design Professional.
 Model will depend on size of system and blow-down requirements. - vi.
 Shut off Valves: All shut off valves shall be ball valves. - vii.
-Water Meter: An appropriately sized make-up water meter shall be provided and installed in the cooling tower make-up water line.
-Meter shall have a 100 gal/contact pulse contactor that will send a dry-contact pulse signal to the DC-4500 which will actuate the inhibitor feed and will allow for feed proportionate to load.
-Provide Meter equal to Seametrics MJ series. - viii.
-Chemical Feed Tanks: Chemical Feed tanks shall be minimum 15 gallons and maximum 30 gallons in capacity and should be sized according to the system size and requirements.
-Provide electronic level indicating wands. - ix.
-Secondary Containment: A pallet style spill control vessel shall be placed beneath chemical feed station to contain the inhibitor and biocide chemical containers.
-This containment vessel shall be a maximum of 8 inches tall and minimum of 24 inches in depth and a minimum of 48 inches in width.
+Water Meters: An appropriately sized make-up water meter shall be provided and installed in the cooling tower make-up water line and the blowdown water line.
+Meter shall have a 100 gal/contact pulse contactor that will send a dry-contact pulse signal to the aquaDart Controller which can actuate the inhibitor feed and can allow for feed proportionate to load.
+Provide Meters equal to Pulsa MTR series. - viii.
+ACC Water Meters: See section 23 05 19. - ix.
+Chemical Feed Tanks: Chemical Feed tanks shall be Peabody double wall containment tanks or equal and be minimum 10 gallons and maximum 120 gallons in capacity and should be sized according to the system size and requirements.
+Provide transmitting electronic sensors for each tank, shall be capable of being configured for gallons or % level.